intelia-agility/mlspecialisation/usecase2/README.md

 <img src="./images/residual.png" alt="drawing" width="800" style="border: 2px solid  gray;"/>

-Based on the above analysis, we concluded that the inclusion of the demographic features didn't cause unfair prediction.
+Based on the above analysis, we concluded that the inclusion of the demographic features didn't cause significant unfair prediction.
+However, definition of fairness can be domain-specific.
+In real-world project, we need to highlight the subtle differences caused by including demographic features and let the business stake-holders to decide whether it's fair result or unfair.

 ## Model Deployment
     Note: The following analysis can be found in the 05-KFP_Pipeline.ipynb.